jzanetti/matsim-vis/README.md

 - the trafic load statistics for links
 - the agent travel time
 - mode breakdown for each agent (e.g., car, bicyle or public transpotation)
-- policy compoarisons
+- policy comparisons

 The package is written in _python_, and maintained by _zsjzyhzp@gmail.com_

-This package is under development please use it with cautious.
+This package is under development please use with cautious.

+Documentation can be found [here](https://matsim-vis.readthedocs.io/en/latest/index.html)